My husband lost his job four months after our wedding.

 Financial challenges can be hard on early-weds because they have not laid a strong foundation for the marriage yet.

-As a wife and when your husband has lost his job, you may find yourself battling some of these feelings and emotions;
+As a wife and when your husband has lost his job, you may find yourself battling the following feelings and emotions;

 The situation might feel permanent, like it will never end.